6 Ways How to Avoid Fake Charities

 The women lead with 60% of the reported victims, while men with over 35%, leaving the rest unspecified.

-5 Ways How to Recognize Fraudulent Charities
+5 Ways How to Recognize Fake Charities

-Before making your next donation to any charity you are not quite sure if you can trust them, I invite you to take a look at these 5 ways how most of them work.
+Before making your next donation to any charity you are not quite sure if you can trust, I invite you to take a look at these 5 ways how most of them work.
 And probably pray for the one you gave money to, to not be part of the list.

 - The charity is absolutely unknown to you and yours.
 Or they operate under the name of a very well-known charity, and even the same website features and design, only for the donation address to be otherwise – a fraud.